nitdip/dairydemand/README.md

 <img src="./images/Imports%20vs%20Exports.png">

 ## Conclusion
-Butter is healthy for both domestic and international markets.
+Butter is healthy for both domestic markets, recent years have changed where net trade is negative.